sanika-kulkarni/Reimbursement_Management/README.md

 * "What is the cost for fixing a knee replacement?"
 * "How much does insurance cover for code 10293?"
 * "Is the price different for dialysis if you don't stay overnight?"
 * "What is the code for Brain Tumours?"
-(It might suggest something similar if you have a slight typo).

-#Important Notes

-* The answers you get depend on how good the information in your price list files is.
-* This version just looks for keywords.
-A smarter version could understand your questions better in the future.
-* Try to have clear headings in your price list files.

 # Future Scope